 - A storm begins to brew, the agents aren’t happy because things are missed.
 She has no leadership to help her methods of coordinating are putting out fires and being reactive, rather than a system to effectively do her work.
 In addition to handling the transaction coordination she’s also being asked to do other “favors”.
 She’s covering for the receptionist who is on vacation, she’s helping out on the phones with showing instructions and even creating a few flyers for some agents in a pinch.

-Over the last 9 years I’ve seen these scenarios happen or heard this from our clients time and time again.
-In a few cases I’ve been called in and the Transaction Coordinator joined my team and the office then had all of it’s transaction coordination done off site and they were happier for it all around.
+Over the last 12 years I’ve seen these scenarios happen or heard this from our clients time and time again.
+In a few cases I’ve been called in and the transaction coordinator joined my team and the office then had all of its transaction coordination done off site and they were happier for it all around.
 In other cases I’ve done consulting work to help the office create systems and train the Transaction Coordinator to use them.

 Sometimes agents just get frustrated, after all most of them are independent contractors and they just call on a service like ours to help them out.
 After a few transactions with us they realize that they really didn’t need someone onsite after all and that with their TMC transaction coordinator being assigned to only manage transactions they receive a much better level of service.

 Your clients deserve the best from contract to close and so do you.
 This doesn’t mean you have to do it all, it simply means bringing in the best solution for you and your clients.